JetBrains/compose-multiplatform/tutorials/Navigation/README.md

 fun <T : Any> T.asContent(content: @Composable (T) -> Unit): Content = { content(this) }

 class Root(
-    componentContext: ComponentContext // In Decompose each component has its own ComponentContext ) : ComponentContext by componentContext {
+    componentContext: ComponentContext, // In Decompose each component has its own ComponentContext private val database: Database // Accept the Database as dependency ) : ComponentContext by componentContext {

     private val router =
         router<Configuration, Content>(
             initialConfiguration = Configuration.List, // Starting with List
-            componentFactory = ::createChild
+            componentFactory = ::createChild // The Router calls this function, providing the child Configuration and ComponentContext
         )

     val routerState = router.state